verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Everyone has 2 lives.
 The second one begins when they realise they have only one.
 - [ ] Was it true?
 Or is it just more romantic to think of it that way?
 - [ ] Umar meri 20 hai karje mujhpe 30 hai
+- [ ] You create your own misery just so something feels familiar